Museum Island: Reorganization of collections and architectural modernization (2000s–present)

+The Archaeological Promenade (Master Plan Museum Island)

 Once the Museum Island Master Plan is completed, the so-called Archaeological Promenade will connect four of the five museums on the Museum Island.
 The Promenade will begin at the Old Museum in the south, lead through the New Museum and the Pergamon Museum and end at the Bode Museum, located at the northern tip of the Island.
 Before World War II, these museums were connected by bridge passages above ground; they were destroyed due to the effects of the war.
 There have never been plans to rebuild them; instead, the central courts of individual museums will be lowered, which has already been done in the Bode Museum and in the New Museum.
 They will be connected by subterranean galleries.

 In a way, this archaeological promenade can be regarded as the sixth museum in the Island, because it is devised not only as a connecting corridor but also as a strung-out exhibition room for interdisciplinary presentations.
 The Archaeological Promenade may be characterized as a cross-total of the collections that are shown separately (in accordance with cultural regions, epochs, and art genres) in the individual museums of the Island.
 The Archaeological Promenade will address multi-focus topics that have occupied the human mind irrespective of time and cultural region, be it a question of life after death or issues of beauty and other topics.

-Museum Island is referenced in the song "On the Museum Island" by folk artist Emmy the Great.